thessaly/GOSHMap/CONTRIBUTING.md

 <details><summary><b>:sparkler: Better visualizations</b></summary>
 <p>
 Are you aware of any tools on top of wikidata that can make the map look better?
+Or visualizations that can be made using the data we're mapping?
 Contact me!
 <p>
 </details>